-Curious which kids' nail polish is best?
-We've got you covered!
+Curious about kids' nail polish?
 Our review ranks this year's top 10 nail polishes for kids.
 To determine the best, we've researched the market before selecting the most popular and promising for hands-on testing (literally).
-Many nail polishes for kids feature fun and quirky colors, and they claim to have more health-conscious formulas, which may also appeal to pregnant women or anyone looking to reduce the number of harmful chemicals in the home.
-Therefore, while testing the nail polishes ourselves, we evaluated each brand based on important metrics, like health, color quality, and ease of application.
+Many nail polishes for kids feature fun and quirky colors, and they claim to have more harsh, chemical-free formulas, which may also appeal to pregnant women or anyone looking to reduce the number of harmful chemicals in the home.
+Therefore, while testing the nail polishes ourselves, we evaluated each brand based on important metrics like health, color quality, and ease of application.
 We are confident our lineup includes the perfect option that meets your needs and budget.

 The Klee Kids Peelable Polish is one of our favorite color sets for kids.
 The water-based formula is nearly odor-free but is slightly reminiscent of kids' acrylic paints.
 We are most impressed by the staying power of this peelable polish.
 While most water-based products start to chip and peel after just a day, the Klee Kids last much longer.
 The formula dries in a reasonable time, although still not as fast as nitrocellulose polishes.